jruels/tf-dev/labs/aap-inventory-creds-ad-hoc/index.md

 * Click **Save**

-You have now created an inventory with new managed host.
+You have now created an inventory with a new managed host.